k2view-academy/K2View-Academy/articles/19_Broadway/22_broadway_flow_inner_flows.md

 **Example of Saving an Actor and Using it in Another Flow**

 1. Create a flow that incapsulates a specific business logic.
-For example, give two input numbers, divide a bigger number by a smaller number.
+For example, given two input numbers, divide a bigger number by a smaller number.

    ![image](images/99_22_01.PNG)